 Know Before You Go: Sightseeing and Biking on Whistler Blackcomb

 Whistler Blackcomb is understandably taking a measured approach to opening, guided by health regulations and with safety top of mind.
-What’s open and how it operates will change throughout the summer as the Whistler Blackcomb team assess what’s working (and what’s not), so your best bet is to check the mountain hours of operation before you plan your trip.
+What’s open and how it operates will change throughout the summer and fall as the Whistler Blackcomb team assess what’s working (and what’s not), so your best bet is to check the mountain hours of operation before you plan your trip.

 “It’s a complete behavioural change, and I think the thing that people should take home is that we want to get open in a safe and responsible way — it’s not going to be the same experience that they’re used to, but we’re very eager to get back at it,” said Marc Riddell, Vail Resorts’ West Coast director of communications.